This post may contain affiliate links. Please read our disclosure policy.

-- 1 tsp. ground cinnamon or 1 tsp. apple pie spice
+- 1 teaspoon ground cinnamon, or 1 teaspoon apple pie spice

 - 2 large eggs

-- 2 cups peeled and chopped Granny Smith apples (about 2 medium apples)
+- 2 cups (250 g) peeled and chopped Granny Smith apples, about 2 medium apples

 - In a medium bowl, whisk together flours, baking powder, salt, and cinnamon (or apple pie spice).